Palestine Action: Defiance of proscription

+Arrests

 On 5 July 2025, 29 people were arrested during a demonstration in London supporting the now-proscribed group.
 One of those arrested was Rev Sue Parfitt, an 83-year-old retired priest.
 As of 7 July 2025, those arrested had been released on bail.
-Defend Our Juries, which organised the protest, said protests are spreading across the rest of Europe outside British Embassies in Holland and Denmark, with dozens of protesters arrested.
+Defend Our Juries, which organised the protest, said protests are spreading across the rest of Europe outside British Embassies in the Netherlands and Denmark, with dozens of protesters arrested.
 On 12 July 2025, protests against the proscription were held in Derry, Kendal, London, Manchester and Cardiff, with at least 70 arrests for showing support for Palestine Action: 13 in Cardiff, 16 in Manchester, 41 arrests in London.
 Many were quietly holding signs reading "I oppose genocide.
 I support Palestine Action".
 Police action varied markedly, with no arrests in Kendal or Derry, while police in Cardiff responded to similar cardboard signs with arrests on much more serious charges and searches of protesters houses.
 Separately, one person was arrested in the area of the London protest for common assault.

 On 19 July, over 100 were arrested following protests in support of Palestine Action in London, Edinburgh, Manchester, Bristol and Truro.
 On 25 July, the United Nations' human rights chief, Volker Turk, urged the UK government to lift the ban on Palestine Action, calling the proscription a "disturbing" misuse of counter-terrorism legislation, as well as "disproportionate and unnecessary".
 On 9 August 2025, a large demonstration in support of the group took place at Parliament Square in London.
 The Metropolitan Police estimated that between 500 and 600 people were in attendance when the protest began.
 When Big Ben chimed 1 p.m. during the protest, large numbers of demonstrators revealed signs which read "I oppose genocide.
 I support Palestine Action", leading to the arrest of 466 people—the largest made by the Met on a single day in the previous 10 years.
 Among those detained was former Guantanamo Bay detainee and activist Moazzam Begg.
 An additional eight people were arrested for other offences: five for assaulting police officers, two for public order offences, and one for a racially aggravated offence.
 Amnesty International described the large number of arrests as "deeply concerning".
 On 10 August, the number of people arrested during the weekend rose to 532.